sjaehn/BWidgets/BWidgets/README.md

 assignment operators!**

 But all widgets have got the following two methods which you can use instead:
-* `copy (&other)` - Copies the content (but not the linkage) from another object.
+* `copy (&other)` - Copies the content (but not the linkage and not the URID) from the other object.
-* `clone ()` - Clones this object by creating a new object on the heap (don't forget to delete at the end) and copies the content (but not its linkage) to the new object.
+* `clone ()` - Clones this object by creating a new object on the heap (don't forget to delete at the end) and copies the content including the URID (but not its linkage) to the new object.

 ### Main Window